Caesurus/CTF_Writeups/2018-Flare-On_6/readme.md

 Then when you want to go back to that location, just do:
 `u.context_restore(bruteforce_contxt)`

 Great!
 But for 3 characters, we still have a lot of permutations given a potential character set of lowercase, uppercase, numbers etc...
-26+26+10 = 62characters, 62*62*62 = 238328 options.
+26 + 26 + 10 = 62 characters, 62 * 62 * 62 = 238328 options.
 And that's without spaces, and special characters!
 It would still take a LONG time to work through that.
 My desire was to brute force a single character at a time.
 But how to achieve that?

 `usercorn` can count instructions.
 All I needed was to be able to count the number of instructions between the start of the function and the end of the function with a given input.
 I could build a table of results, character -> instruction count.
 Then determine the outliers, and pick the right character.